 This 460-hour course provides students with the theoretical and practical skills to decontaminate, sterilize, prepare, assemble, and dispense surgical and procedural instruments.
 Upon completing the 60-hour theory portion, students will continue their studies by working in the clinical setting for a required 400-hour clinical (non-paid) internship.
 You will be placed in a “hands-on” workplace experience (400 hours) at a local medical center and/or surgical center.
 Three internship shifts are available: 7:00am to 3:00pm, 3:00pm to 11:00pm and 11:00pm to 7:00am.
 The internship is required to be eligible to sit for the Certified Registered Central Service Technician (CRCST) examination administered by the International Association of Healthcare Central Service Material Management (IAHCSMM).

-This hybrid class meets in person every other week and online.
-Day time sessions are 9 am to 3 pm and evening sessions meet on Tuesdays and Fridays from 5:30 pm to 9 pm.
+Day sessions meet weekly in person on Tuesdays from 9 am to 3 pm.
+Evening sessions are hybrid.
+Classes meet on Mondays in person and Fridays online from 5 pm to 8:30 pm.
 Books are not included in the tuition.

 HH 008 | Central Sterile Processing Technician (previously HY 008)